pact-foundation/docs.pact.io/docs/implementation_guides/rust/pact_matching/index.md

 V3 specification matching is supported for both JSON and XML bodies, headers, query strings and request paths.

-To understand the basic rules of matching, see [Matching Gotchas](https://github.com/realestate-com-au/pact/wiki/Matching-gotchas).
+To understand the basic rules of matching, see [Gotchas](https://docs.pact.io/getting_started/matching/gotchas).
 For example test cases for matching, see the [Pact Specification Project, version 3](https://github.com/bethesque/pact-specification/tree/version-3).

 By default, Pact will use string equality matching following Postel's Law.
 This means